Militariarg.com

 The FMA IA 58 Pucará is Argentina’s most successful indigenous combat aircraft—a rugged, twin-turboprop "flying tank" designed specifically for Counter-Insurgency *(COIN) and close air support.
 Unlike the Pulqui II, which was a high-tech gamble, the Pucará was a practical triumph of Argentine engineering.

-*The FMA IA 58 Pucará was indeed a direct response to a period of intense internal strife in Argentina, designed to neutralize a growing threat from revolutionary guerrilla groups.
+*The FMA IA 58 Pucará was a direct response to a period of intense internal strife in Argentina, designed to neutralize a growing threat from revolutionary guerrilla groups.

 Engines: 2 × Turbomeca Astazou XVI-G turboprops (French origin).